 Investec, in partnership with Study Trust, awards young South Africans with academic potential and in financial need the opportunity to study towards financial sector-related degrees at various local universities.
 The programme's students vary from first-year to honours level.
-In the 2015 academic year, 23 new bursary recipients joined the programme, bringing the total number of bursary students to 89.
-As part of the bursary programme, Investec bursary recipients are paired with Investec staff members who volunteer to be their mentor throughout their academic career.
-In this role, staff members become personal mentors, offering students a sounding board for educational and other decisions or difficulties.
-In many instances, mentors also draw on the skills and expertise of other colleagues to assist bursary students with particularly challenging university courses.
+In the 2016 academic year, 28 new bursary recipients will join the programme, bringing the total number of bursary students to 94.
+We are pleased to report that last year saw 23 of our bursary recipients, graduate and enter the world of work.
+This cohort of graduates brings the total number of our ex-bursary holders to 109 who are now professionals and part of our alumni.